Skip to Content

 Franz Josef Top 10 Holiday Park – I stayed here on my trip up the West Coast.
 Although a little out of Franz Josef, it’s a beautiful place to stay with good amenities and even free wifi!
 You can only book powered sites directly through their website however you can get rooms through the link above.

 Rainforest Retreat – Provides the perfect relaxing escape located inside the rainforest, there are spas and saunas on the property but it is also right in town making it easy to get popular attractions like the hot pools.
 The hospitality is highly rated and the rooms and private suites are modern, bright, and cozy.
-Rooms start at just $91 NZD.
+Rooms start at $200 NZD and they have a holiday park option!

 Day 3 – Franz Josef to Wanaka